pivotal/docs-tap/cartographer-conventions/creating-conventions.md

 The application of each convention by a convention server can be controlled conditionally.
 The conditional criteria governing the application of a convention is customizable and can be based on the evaluation of a custom Kubernetes resource called [PodIntent](reference/pod-intent.md).
-PodIntent is the vehicle by which Convention Service as a whole delivers its value.
+PodIntent is the vehicle by which Cartographer Conventions as a whole delivers its value.

 A PodIntent is created, or updated if already existing, when a workload is run through a Tanzu Application Platform supply chain.
 The custom resource includes both the PodTemplateSpec (see the [Kubernetes documentation](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-template-v1/#PodTemplateSpec)) and the OCI image metadata associated with a workload.